princessJ20/swaplistener/README.md

 # building the executable
 Run `go build .` in the main directory.
-If all goes well, this should produce the `swap_listener` executable file.
+If all goes well, this should produce the `swaplistener` executable file.

 # running the executable
 First you need to generate `ram.data` from the included bootstrap file `bootstrap.data`

 `./swap_listener --bootstrap`

-Then simply run `./swap_listener` to start the listener.
+Then simply run `./swaplistener` to start the listener.

 # customizations